Flavio Insinna: Biography

 In 2011, Insinna hosted the historic broadcast La Corrida (Italian for "The Bullfighting") on Canale 5, personal debut on Mediaset.
 In May of that year, after the death of his father, he temporarily retired from the scene because he was not up for making people laugh.

 Insinna wrote a book, Neanche con un morso all'orecchio (Italian for "Not even with an ear bite"), released on 21 February 2012, which was reprinted four times in a few weeks.
 In the same year, he hosted Canale 5's Il braccio e la mente (Italian for "The brains and the brawn").
 Since 15 September 2012, he hosted the radio broadcast Per favore parlate al conducente (Italian for "Please talk with the driver"), written by Marco Presta and Franco Bertini, aired on Radiodue on Saturdays and Sundays.
 On 15 December of that year, he returned to host a RAI broadcast on RAI 1, the charity "marathon" Telethon.

 On 8 September 2013, Insinna was back to host Affari Tuoi.
 The broadcast was able to prevail on Striscia la notizia on a daily basis.
 On 22 November of the same year, he participated as a juror in the TV broadcast Tale e quale show (Italian for "Spitting images show").
 On 30 November 2013, Insinna was again a dancer for one night in Ballando con le Stelle, paired with Elena Coniglio: the duo danced a tango that got huge success, leading the jury to award Insinna and Coniglio with the maximum marks (50 points).

-In 2018, Insinna started hosting L'eredità on Rai Uno.
+From 2018 to 2023, Insinna hosted L'eredità on Rai Uno.